 There will be 36 multiple-choice questions in the Verbal Skills segment.
 Reading Comprehension, Sentence Correction, and Critical Reasoning make up this section.
 Writing comprehension, reading comprehension, and understanding of the logical connections between the passage’s arguments and concepts are all tested in this section.

 GMAT Prep Tips

-For those of you starting their GMAT study journey, here are some GMAT preparation tips that will help you put the right foot in getting a high-GMAT-score:
+For those of you starting your GMAT study journey, here are some GMAT preparation tips that will help you put the right foot in getting a high GMAT score:

 - Study material: To fetch a GMAT score of 700 or more, you will definitely need expert guidance.
 We at Leverage Edu, provide the best supervision to the students aiming for high GMAT scores.

 - Time management: It is important that you are familiar with the examination structure and format.
 It will at the end save a lot of time if you are already knowing the directions.